 Defense Base Act Workers, Suicide and PTSD

-Suicides in the U.S. military surged to a record 349 last year, far exceeding American combat deaths in Afghanistan, and some private experts are predicting the dark trend will grow worse this year.
+Suicides in the U.S. military have surged in recent years, far exceeding American combat deaths in Afghanistan, and some private experts are predicting the dark trend will grow worse.

-Pentagon figures obtained Monday by The Associated Press show that the 349 suicides among active-duty troops last year were up from 301 the year before and exceeded the Pentagon's own internal projection of 325.
+Pentagon figures obtained in 2013 by The Associated Press show that the 349 suicides among active-duty troops in 2012 were up from 301 the year before and exceeded the Pentagon's own internal projection of 325.
 Statistics alone do not explain why troops take their own lives, and the Pentagon's military and civilian leaders have acknowledged that more needs to be done to understand the causes.

-Last year's total is the highest since the Pentagon began closely tracking suicides in 2001.
-It exceeds the 295 Americans who died in Afghanistan last year, by the AP's count.
+2012's total is the highest since the Pentagon began closely tracking suicides in 2001.
+It exceeds the 295 Americans who died in Afghanistan that year, by the AP's count.

-The number of suicides had peaked at 310 in 2009 but hit a new record last year, according to end-of-year figures military officials provided Monday.
+The number of suicides had peaked at 310 in 2009 but hit a new record in 2012, according to end-of-year figures military officials provided Monday.

 Defense Base Act Suicides and Post Traumatic Stress Disorder